 Sausages are great winter comfort food.
 Nothing better than ‘bangers’ ‘n mash with onion marmalade and a good gravy.
 I like them in all their guises – the circular Cumberland sausage from the UK, chorizo, merguez, kielbasa, Italian sausage and the lighter and less fatty chicken sausage.
 Better still it is relatively easy to find them gluten free.
 This hearty casserole uses an Italian chicken sausage with fennel and kale from my local supermarket but probably any sausage could be substituted though I would try and find a type that had some extra flavor like herbs or spices.
 It is a filling dish as it includes cannellini beans, red lentils and kale – a winter winner!

-1 tbsp. extra virgin olive oil seasoned with salt and freshly ground black pepper
+1 tbsp. olive oil seasoned with salt and freshly ground black pepper

 1 can of cannellini beans